corcorana/restingIAF/iaf_manu.md

 #### 2.3.4 IAF analysis parameters
 Initial parameters for the IAF analysis were determined on the basis of preliminary testing with an independent set of resting-state data.
 (These data were collected as part of a separate EEG protocol).

 The length of the Hamming window implemented in `pwelch` was set at 2048 samples (4 times the sampling rate raised to the next power of 2), which yielded a frequency resolution of ~0.24 Hz.
 This sliding window was applied with 50% overlap.
 The bounds of the alpha-band window $W_\alpha$ were set at 7 and 13 Hz.
-Width of the SGF sliding window $Fw$ was set at 11 samples (i.e. frequency bins), corresponding to a frequency span of ~2.44 Hz.
+Width of the SGF sliding window $F_w$ was set at 11 samples (i.e. frequency bins), corresponding to a frequency span of ~2.44 Hz.
 A fifth-degree polynomial was selected as the curve-fitting parameter $k$.

 The minimum power difference parameter was set at $pDiff = .20$.
 This meant that the largest peak detected within $W_\alpha$ had to register a PSD value at least 20% greater than that of the next largest peak to qualify as the PAF estimate for that channel.